 A 1976 court record easily found online summarizes the first few years of my life concisely and accurately.
-In Partin vs Partin, the plaintiff was my biologic father, Edward Grady Partin Jr., and the defendant was my biologic mother, Wendy Anne Rothdram Partin.
-I was “young Jason,” Jason Ian Partin, and I was in the physical custody of Mr. and Mrs. Ed White, my PawPaw and MawMaw.
-All were trying to gain legal custody of me.
+The plaintiff was my biologic father, Edward Grady Partin Jr., and the defendant was my biologic mother, Wendy Anne Rothdram Partin.
+I was and still am Jason Ian Partin.
+Judge JJ Lottingger, the family court judge for the Louisiana 19th judicial district in East Baton Rouge Parish, had this to say about my family history in Partin vs Partin:

-‘As I say I was emotionally upset.
+“As I say I was emotionally upset.
 I was receiving little support from Edward.
 I was scared, very confused.
-I don’t know exactly which way to turn.
-I felt I had no one to listen and help with the situation at hand.’
+I didn’t know exactly which way to turn.
+I felt I had no one to listen and help with the situation at hand.”

+Several weeks later she returned and lived with her husband again.
+She found that the situation hadn’t changed, and felt she had to get away again.
 She heard of a man who wanted someone to share expenses on a trip to California, so she quit her job and with her last wages left with him.
-She testified that she had no sexual relations with this man, and the plaintiff does not accuse her of such.
+She testified that she had no sexual relations with this man, and plaintiff does not accuse her of such.
 Following this trip she returned to Baton Rouge still emotionally upset.
 Her husband was suing her for separation and told her he was going to take custody of Jason.
 She went to live with her aunt and uncle, got a full time job with Kelly Girls paying $512.00 per month.

 In February, 1975, the defendant’s mother was injured in an accident and she moved in with her to care for her.
 In September, 1975, following the recuperation of the mother she returned to live with her aunt and uncle.